rkclark/ft-news-watch/README.md

 Server side code is written in Javascript ES6 and transpiled using Babel.

-** Performance and Accessbility **
+**Performance and Accessbility**

 To maximise the site's performance and accessibility the following steps have been taken:
 - All content is server rendered
 - The client is capable of running with Javascript disabled
 - Browsers not meeting the FT's 'Cuts the Mustard' standard are served a core version of the Origami components.
 Modern browsers receive the full enhanced experience.
-- Minification of bundled Javascript and CSS files
+- Bundled Javascript and CSS files are minified.
-- Browser caching of static files (for 8 days)
+- Static files are subject to browser caching (for 8 days)
-- Caching of API responses from the FT Headline API for 5 minutes
+- API responses from the FT Headline API are cached on the News Watch server for 5 minutes

 As a result, the site receives the following scores from [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/):

 **Mobile 91/100**

 ![Mobile 91/100](http://i.imgur.com/moKuX1R.png)

 **Desktop 97/100**

 ![Desktop 97/100](http://i.imgur.com/vpoHC4u.png)

 ### Screenshots